 Great Tibet Tour Logo GREAT TIBET TOUR ®

-The Ancient City Wal located in the downtown area of Xi'an City.
-The Ancient City Wall built in the 14th century Ming Dynasty, under the regime of Emperor Zhu Yuanzhang is the landmark of Xi'an.
+The Ancient City Wall is located in the downtown area of Xi'an City.
+The Ancient City Wall, built in the 14th century Ming Dynasty, under the regime of Emperor Zhu Yuanzhang, is the landmark of Xi'an.
 It stretches around the old city and divides the city into the inner part and the outer part.
 The city wall is massive that it stands 12 meters high,15-18 meters thick at the bottom, and 13.7 kilometers in length.

-The Ancient City Wall of Xi'an is a firm and integrated military defense system which was composed by city moat, various observation towers, drawbridge, turrets, battlements, parapets, and crenels.
+The Ancient City Wall of Xi'an is a firm and integrated military defense system that was composed of a city moat, various observation towers, a drawbridge, turrets, battlements, parapets, and crenels.
 As the only way to the town, the gates of the city wall were important strategic points.
-After a series of alteration and finalized, the current layout of the gates mainly involves the Changle Gate (East Gate), the Yongning Gate (South Gate), the Anding Gate (West Gate) and the Anyuan Gate (North Gate) being the four main city gates.
+After a series of alterations and finalization, the current layout of the gates mainly involves the Changle Gate (East Gate), the Yongning Gate (South Gate), the Anding Gate (West Gate), and the Anyuan Gate (North Gate), being the four main city gates.

 North Gate